harthsw/www.harth-lang.org/content/index.md

 For example:

 * Optionally talk about types as much as possible:
-  * Mostly static, with a dash of dynamic.
+  * Mostly static, or inferred static, with a dash of dynamic if you wants it.
   * Types are inferred if you assign something that's of a known type.
   * Infer return type.
   * Infer generic types.